-When creating calculated columns in your Data Warehouse, you will be asked to define a path describing how the table you are creating a column on is related to the table you are pulling information from.
+When creating calculated columns in your Data Warehouse, you are asked to define a path describing how the table you are creating a column on is related to the table you are pulling information from.
 To successfully create a path, you need to know two things:

-If you know this information, you will be able to easily create a path following the instructions in this article.
-We have provided an overview of these concepts if you are feeling a little unsure, but you may want to ask a Technical Expert in your organization or reach out to our support team.
+If you know this information, you can easily create a path following the instructions in this topic.
+You may want to ask a technical expert in your organization or contact the Professional Services team.

-We covered this concept in depth in our Understanding and evaluating table relationships article, but a quick summary never hurt anyone, right?
+This concept is covered in the Understanding and evaluating table relationships article, but a quick summary never hurt anyone, right?

 Tables can be related to one another in one of three ways:

 ||The relationship between people and driver’s license numbers.
 A person can have only one driver’s license number, and a driver’s license number belongs to only one person.|

 ||The relationship between orders and items - an order can contain many items, but an item belongs to a single order.
 In this case, the orders table is the one side and the items table is the many side.|